rayanecommonW/Pokedex/README.md

 ## Accessing the Application

-Once both the backend and frontend servers are running go to `http://localhost:5173` and boom it works
+Once both the backend and frontend servers are running go to `http://localhost:5173` and boom it works, easy right?

-Drop a like plzz
+Drop a star if also hate scalpers